YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 <br/><br/>
 I may type faster now than I did with Colemak, and even if not it will happen in the future as one of the side-effects of using Colemak.

-Learning Colemak reminds me of the feelings after I had when picking up vim. vim as Colemak, had a steep learning curve, but once, I've overcome the initial bump, it was a huge productivity boost.
+Learning Colemak reminds me of the feelings I had when picking up vim. vim as Colemak, had a steep learning curve, but once, I've overcome the initial bump, it was a huge productivity boost.
 <br/><br/>
 Besides that, relearning to type is a very rewarding challenge.
 It requires you to [unlearn][The Importance of Unlearning]